klust/LUMI-BE-training-materials/docs/intro-202310xx/08_Binding.md

         or `-=-gpi-bind=mask_cpu` which sets the CPUs or groups of CPUs available to each thread and which always use the physical numbering and not a numbering that is local to the job allocation.

+-   `OMP_PROC_BIND`: Sets how threads are distributed over the places.
+Possible values are:

+    -   `OMP_PROC_BIND=false`: Turn off OpenMP thread binding.
+Each thread will get access to all hardware threads available in to the task (and defined by a Linux affinity mask in Slurm).

+    -   `OMP_PROC_BIND=close`: If more places are available than there are OpenMP threads, then try to put the OpenMP threads as close as possible to the master thread.
+In general, bind as close as possible to the master thread while still distributing for load balancing.

+    -   `OMP_PROC_BIND=spread`: Spread threads out as evenly as possible over the places available to the task.

+    -   `OMP_PROC_BIND=master`: Bind threads to the same place as the master thread.
+The place is determined by the `OMP_PLACES` environment variable and it is clear this makes no sense if that place is just a single hardware thread or single core as all threads would then be competing for the resources of a single core.

+    Multiple values of `close`, `spread` and `master` in a comma-separated list are possible but this is outside of the scope of this tutorial.

+    The Cray Compilation Environment also has an additional non-standard option `auto` which is actually the default and tries to do a reasonable job for most cases.
+On the other compilers on LUMI, the default behaviour is `false` unless the next environment variable, `OMP_PLACES`, is specified.

 -    `OMP_DISPLAY_AFFINITY`: When set tot `TRUE` information about the affinity binding of each thread will be shown which is good for debugging purposes.